imnaK/quantum/docs/README.md

 <p align="center">
   Quantum is a Better Discord plugin offering enhanced privacy through message encryption. <br />
   <b>Disclaimer</b>: Please note that while this messaging system offers enhanced security measures, it does not provide absolute security.
-We cannot be held responsible for any misuse of this software or any consequences resulting from its use.
+We also cannot be held responsible for any misuse of this software or any consequences resulting from its use.
 </p>

 <p align="center">